allan9595/full_stack_app_with_react_and_a_rest_api-treehouse/client/README.md

 # Courses Mangement System
 **Courses Mangement System**

-This app is a full stack Course Mangment system that allows users to create, update, delete, view courses.
+This app is a full stack Course Mangement system that allows users to create, update, delete, view courses.
 When create a course, markdown language is supported.

 Mark Down feature proudly powered by [react-markdown](https://www.npmjs.com/package/react-markdown)